samueltpoj/samueltpoj/README.md

     <td valign="middle" align="center" width="50%">
       <h3>About myself</h3>
       <p valign="middle" align="center">
-        I'm Samuel, a 19-year-old Fullstack developer.
-I'm currently working in the field, using technologies such as PHP, JS, Java, and C#, while also learning React, Next.js, Node.js, TypeScript, and Prisma.
+        I'm Samuel, a 20-year-old Fullstack developer.
+I'm currently working in the field, using technologies such as TS, Vue, Serveless, while also learning C#, Nest.js and Prisma.
       </p>
       <p valign="middle" align="center">
         In my free time, I enjoy exploring new technologies and experimenting with different programming languages.
 I believe that keeping up with the latest trends and developments in the industry is essential for staying ahead of the curve and delivering the best possible solutions to clients.